rpeszek/my-blogs/posts/2021-12-24-ts-types-part2.md

 Using `any` is like saying "hey, TS, please suspend type checking, I know what I am doing".
 This is the antithesis of type safety, but what else can TS do and maintain JS compatibility?

-Actually, TS has a very clever solution for this, it is described in following sections.
+Actually, TS has a very clever solution for this, it is described in the following sections.
 I view `any` as a form of type coercion or casting.